Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 To get started creating Snippets, navigate to your Dev Portal and click [**Portal editor**](/dev-portal/portals/customization/portal-editor/), then click **Snippets**.

 {:.note}
-> *Snippets are built using Markdown Components (MDC).
-Additional documentation on Snippet syntax and usage is available on a [dedicated MDC site](https://portaldocs.konghq.com/components/snippet).*
+> Snippets are built using Markdown Components (MDC).
+See the [dedicated MDC site](https://portaldocs.konghq.com/components/snippet) for more information about Snippet syntax and usage.

 ### Create a new Snippet